mrmins/EmojiRaiting/README.md

 # How to use it?
 First one, you require Jquery.

-# Examples of usage.
-First one, you require Jquery.

 Your HTML file:

 Import the emoji.js file to your html.